 Limulus amebocyte lysate is an aqueous extract of blood cells (amebocytes) from the horseshoe crab, Limulus polyphemus.
-The LAL test is performed by adding 0.1 mL reconstituted Pyrotell to 0.1 mL of the test specimen in a 10 x 75 mm depyrogenated, soda lime glass, reaction tube.
-The reaction solution is mixed thoroughly and placed immediately in a dry block incubator or noncirculating water bath at 37 ± 1 °C for 60 \pm 2 minutes.
-At the end of the incubation period, the tube is removed from the incubator and inverted.
-If a gel has formed and remains intact in the bottom of the reaction tube after inversion of 180°, the test is positive; the concentration of endotoxin in the tube is greater than or equal to the sensitivity of the Pyrotell®.
-Any other state of the reaction mixture constitutes a negative test indicating an endotoxin concentration less than the Pyrotell® sensitivity.
+The LAL test is performed by adding 0.2 mL of the test specimen to a single test vial (STV) of Pyrotell®.
+After the Pyrotell® dissolves (approximately a minute), the solution is mixed thoroughly and the STV is placed immediately in a dry block incubator or noncirculating water bath at $37 \pm 1^{\circ}$ C for 60 ± 2 min.
+After the incubation period, the STV is removed and inverted in one smooth motion.
+If a gel has formed and remains intact in the bottom of the tube after inversion of 180°, the test is positive: the concentration of endotoxin in the tube is greater than or equal to the sensitivity of the Pyrotell®.
+Any other state of the mixture constitutes a negative test indicating an endotoxin concentration less than the Pyrotell[®] sensitivity.
 Even if a gel has formed but breaks or collapses upon inversion, the test is negative.
 The LAL test is rapid, specific, easy to perform, and highly sensitive.
-Pyrotell® can detect as little as 0.03 Endotoxin Units (EU) per mL using the gel-clot technique.
+Pyrotell[®] can detect as little as 0.03 Endotoxin Units (EU) per mL using the gel-clot technique.